flutter-cavalry/saf_stream/README.md

     String localSrc, Uri treeUri, String fileName, String mime);

 /// Returns a [SafWriteStreamInfo].
 Call [writeChunk] with the [session] from [SafWriteStreamInfo]
 /// to write data into the destination stream.
-Call [endWriteStream] close the destination stream.
+Call [endWriteStream] to close the destination stream.
 Future<SafWriteStreamInfo> startWriteStream(
     Uri treeUri, String fileName, String mime);